Interested in applying for September 2015? I encourage you to contact me ahead of your application.

 Students can apply through the following programs, or be involved in them once accepted:

 - Joint Ph.D.
 Program in Women's Studies and Psychology (link)

 - Dependable, motivated, and interested in research;

 - Able to work in a team environment but also show leadership;

-- Majors in Psychology, BBCS, Neuroscience, Women's Studies, Anthropology, etc.;
+- Majors or minors in Psychology, BBCS, Neuroscience, Women's Studies, Anthropology, etc.;

 - Interested in social science (and have taken some social science classes);

 - Comfortable working in a lab that addresses sexuality (to be clear, studies

 do not involve actual sexual activity in the lab);

 - Comfortable working with sexual diversity (e.g. relationships, sexualities, genders);